 Duke Energy recently awarded Asheville, N.C., a $200,000 grant to cover the costs of five EV bus charging systems as part of its program to expand EV charging systems in North Carolina.
 The program has funded nearly 200 public charging stations and EV bus charging stations in Greensboro, N.C.
 The company also is expanding charging stations in South Carolina and Florida.
 Duke officials touted these programs as helping them determine where to invest in grid infrastructure.

-Utilities are looking for opportunities to connect more deeply with customers.
-HomeServe helps to improve customer engagement for our utility partners through the integration of complementary home repair programs with utility initiatives such as energy efficiency and safety, offering customers greater access and choice.
-Partnership allows the utility to leverage HomeServe’s marketing and communications expertise to educate their customers through a variety of channels.
+Utilities are looking for opportunities to connect more deeply with consumers.
+HomeServe helps to improve consumer engagement for our utility partners through the integration of complementary home repair programs with utility initiatives such as energy efficiency and safety, offering residents greater access and choice.
+Partnership allows the utility to leverage HomeServe’s marketing and communications expertise to educate their residents through a variety of channels.
 For more information, contact us.